mcalisterkm/teach-your-pi-to-sniff-with-bme688/README.md

 *** There is an update in "AI-Studio-Devkit-2024.md" looking at changes and new versions in the BME 688 system.

 *** And a further update in September 2025 "AI-Studio-BME690-Devkit.md" looking at the new BME690 Devkit it's setup and use.

-*** AI-Studio projects includes AI-Studio Windows data + models (for BME688 and BME690) that you can load and experiment on.
+*** AI-Studio projects folder provides AI-Studio Windows data + models (for BME688 and BME690) that you can load and experiment on.

 In this article we cover the recording of data, training the AI Model, and deploying the model to a Raspberry Pi Zero 2.